Connect with others who understand.

 When To Call for Emergency Help

 Call for emergency medical help if you think you might be having a heart attack.
-If your shortness of breath is accompanied by any of the following symptoms, seek medical care right away.
+If you have shortness of breath with any of the following symptoms, seek medical care right away.
 The symptoms you should look for include:

 • Sweating